This day in London was filled with such splendor and beauty we could barely take it all in.

 around the back

-leaving St. Paul’s Cathedral toward the old Temple Bar in Patenoster square
+Leaving St. Paul’s Cathedral toward the old Temple Bar in Paternoster square

 Onward from St. Paul’s, we walked to the Millennium Bridge.